 Sarah van der Land is an Assistant Professor in Business Communication & Digital Media at the Tilburg University, where she teaches courses on Webcare, Corporate Communication, Online Personal Branding and conducts Social Media-related research.
-She also works freelance as a VR-expert for several organizations, which allows her to implement her knowledge on technology in a corporate environment!
+She also works freelance as a Digital Media & VR expert for several organizations, which allows her to implement her knowledge on technology in a corporate environment!

-Sarah’s research interests focus on 1) Webcare, crisis communication and Online (Personal) Branding 2) Innovation (studying underlying mechanisms essential for creativity and organizational change), and 3) Digital Technology to support (global) collaboration.
+Sarah’s research interests focus on 1) Innovation (studying underlying mechanisms essential for creativity and organizational change), 2) Digital Technology to support (global) collaboration, and 3) Webcare, crisis communication and Online (Personal) Branding